tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~
 {: #dtls-post-handshake-ticket title="Message flights for the NewSessionTicket message"}

-KeyUpdate, NewConnectionID and RequestConnectionID follow a similar
+KeyUpdate, NewConnectionId and RequestConnectionId follow a similar
 pattern to NewSessionTicket: a single message sent by one side
 followed by an ACK by the other.